 The “separate and apart” requirement can be tricky.
 Pennsylvania law presumes that a couple begins living separate and apart no later than the day one party serves the divorce complaint on the other.
 However, this can sometimes change if there have been attempts at reconciliation.
 It is also possible to begin living separate and apart before the divorce complaint is served.
 Pennsylvania law recognizes that not all people ending their marriages can afford to move out of the marital home, so the separate and apart requirement doesn’t discriminate against parties that are still living in the same house.
 Instead, the law looks at various other factors that indicate the parties have stopped acting like spouses (e.g., no longer sharing a bed, going on dates, sharing vacations).
 If at the end of the waiting period one spouse disputes that the parties have lived separate and apart for one year or denies that there has been an irretrievable breakdown in the relationship, the court can decline to grant the divorce right away and order more court proceedings.

-If you would like more information on proceeding with a divorce or an annulment, please contact Pittsburgh divorce lawyer, Bethany L. Notaro, Esquire.
+For more information about proceeding with a divorce in Pennsylvania, please contact Allegheny County divorce lawyer Bethany L. Notaro, Esquire. - Contact Us

 - Indignities, or a course of conduct that makes a spouse’s life burdensome or conditions intolerable